Skip to main content

 Use Our Tools

-Our CTC Salary Calculator applies marginal relief at the ₹12L threshold correctly.
-Use the Tax Regime Comparison to see whether old or new regime saves more given your specific income and deductions.
-Most salaried employees under ₹15L taxable income now benefit more from the new regime — but personalized calculation is the only reliable way to know.
+Our CTC Salary Calculator applies marginal relief correctly at the ₹12L threshold — one of the few calculators that does.
+Use the Tax Regime Comparison to see whether the old or new regime saves more for your specific income and deductions.
+Most salaried employees under ₹15L taxable income benefit more from the new regime now — but the only reliable way to know is to calculate both.